astrolytics-io/nucleus-analytics/README.md

 Also add it to the main process to make sure all crashes are reported.

-If you are only able to use Nucleus in the main process, you can use the `onlyMainProcess` option.
+If you are only able to use Nucleus in the main process, you should set the `onlyMainProcess` option to `true`.

 You can sign up and get a tracking ID for your app [here](https://nucleus.sh).